TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - Similarly sound_effect_modifier is more like the default properties like the particles' emissions, a modifier would just be gain or sth

-- I think none of the special resources will be editable for now
-- We don't have to write serialization for anything that we provide as official
-	- It's enough that referencing it is implemented
-	- So we can have physical materials natively for now

-- Materials
-	- Can't we for now have a set of defaults without it being editable?
-		- This could be officials

 - Screw that mouse confirmation for now, encourage enter usage (lol)